This post may contain affiliate links. Please see our disclosure policy.

 Cranberries

 Cranberries are very acidic and safe to can in a water bath canner at home.
-Cranberry sauce is the classic choice, and I promise, once you’ve had the homemade version, you won’t go back to store-bought.
+Cranberry Orange Sauce is the classic choice, and I promise, once you’ve had the homemade version, you won’t go back to store-bought.
 There are a few other ways to can them, too.
 All of these recipes allow you to add sugar and spices to your taste, unlike the overly sweetened store-bought versions.

 If you love these recipes like I do, you may even want to try growing cranberries in your backyard.
 It’s surprisingly easy!